 Penn State students studying through Education Abroad can use most components of their existing financial aid packages toward the cost of study abroad.
 This may include federal and state grants, VA educational benefits, federal student loans, and University scholarships and grants.
 Notable exceptions include work-study awards and some athletic scholarships.

-To learn more about this program, contact the faculty leader, Robert Ricketts or your kinesiology adviser.
-Students may also schedule an appointment with Nimisha Thakur, the education abroad adviser for this program.
+To learn more about this program, contact the faculty leader, Alison Weimer or your Kinesiology adviser.
+To learn more about the specifics of the program, schedule an appointment with the education abroad adviser for the program.

 For the inside scoop on life in a foreign country, be sure to check out the Student Spotlights of Penn State students currently studying abroad.